mjordan/7x_claw_migration_over_REST/README.md

 ### Step 2: Modifying the configuration file to use your Islandora 7.x instance as a source

-Line 12 in the configuration file defines an Islandora REST request that queries Solr to retrieve source data to migrate to CLAW:
+You will need to modify lines 13 and 35 in the configuration file.
+Line 13 defines an Islandora REST request that queries Solr to retrieve source data to migrate to CLAW:

 ```
 urls: 'http://digital.lib.sfu.ca/islandora/rest/v1/solr/RELS_EXT_isMemberOfCollection_uri_mt:"vpl:collection"&RELS_EXT_hasModel_uri_mt\:info:fedora/islandora:sp_basic_image?fl=PID,fgs_label_t&rows=10'
 ```

-To modify this to use your 7.x, after installing the REST module, change
+To modify this to use your 7.x, after installing the REST module, in line 13 change

 * `http://digital.lib.sfu.ca` to your Islandora 7.x's hostname
 * `vpl:collection` to your source collection's PID
 * `islandora:sp_basic_image` to the content model you want to restrict the query to.

+and line 35 defines the node ID of the destination collection.
+To find this value, view your destination collection and get the value in the URL, e.g., `node/40`.

+In line 35, change `40` to your destination collection's node ID:

+`field_memberof: '40'`

 Save your configuration file before moving on to Step 3.